Ollsoft-ai/surya-finetuning/surya_finetuning/README.md

 ### Learning rate problems

 The learning rate seems to be secretly increased by a small number.
-Setting learning rate to 0 will still result in the model training.
-This implicit learning rate is high enough to destroy the weights when the `AdamW` optimizer is used.
-For this reason, we use plain `SGD` instead.
+Setting learning rate to 0 will still result in the model training. <s>This implicit learning rate is high enough to destroy the weights when the `AdamW` optimizer is used.
+For this reason, we use plain `SGD` instead.</s> AdamW is now functional, thanks to @Dagamies